The Amazing Gallbladder

 Estrogen constricts this duct and cause problems with the bile as well.
 That’s one of the side effects.
 And that would be birth control pills, hormone replacement therapy, becoming pregnant (this spikes the estrogen), that time of the month (ovulation), a fibroid, and doing too many soy products.

-Connected in the recycling process of bile.
+This is connected in the recycling process of bile.
 So over a period of time, when you get really stressed out over a period of years, it will deplete your bile and cause digestive problems.

 So when you start bloating... you eat something and feel like you’re pregnant.
 And at night, you’re more bloated.
 During the morning, your stomach is flatter because there’s less stress.
 And so there’s a connection between stress and digestion.

-10. Lack of the Right Foods
+10. Lack of the right foods

 If you’re not eating enough vegetables, you’re going to end up with a problem with this because the vegetables clean out the gallbladder.

 If you find that you sleep on your right side and it’s more comfortable than your left side, the chances are that there’s a problem with the liver and the gallbladder because the heart’s over here.
 So if you sleep on your left side, the liver is too heavy and will compress and push down like a vice on the heart.
 And it’s going to be hard to breathe.
 So the best position to sleep with a gallbladder issue is on your right side.

 Also, the thyroid works through the liver.
 80% of the thyroid hormone is converted to an active form in the liver So if this is blocked up here (gallbladder), then you may find that the thyroid won’t work as well.

 And also with a problem with the liver and gallbladder, you’re going to start building up estrogen and that indirectly decreases testosterone.
 That’s why you see a lot of men getting breast tissue and breast cancer; they’re losing their chest hair... all these problems with estrogen and progesterone.